Planning a Source Hierarchy Strategy in System Center 2012 Configuration Manager

 |Only primary sites in a Configuration Manager 2007 SP2 hierarchy are supported for migration.|

-Immediately after you specify a source hierarchy, configure credentials for an additional source site in a source hierarchy, or share the distribution points for a source site, Configuration Manager starts to gather data from the source site.
+Immediately after you specify a source hierarchy, configure credentials for each additional source site in a source hierarchy, or share the distribution points for a source site, Configuration Manager starts to gather data from the source site.

 The data gathering process then repeats itself on a simple schedule to maintain synchronization with any changes to data in the source site.
 By default, the process repeats every four hours.
 You can modify the schedule for this cycle by editing the Properties of the source site.
 The initial data gathering process must review all objects in the Configuration Manager database and can take time to finish.
 Subsequent data gathering processes identify only changes to the data and require less time to finish.